openshift-pipelines/pipelines-as-code/INSTALL.md

 the `pipelines-as-code` namespace.

 - **application-name**: The name of the application showing for example in the GitHub Checks labels.
-Default to `"Pipelines as Code"`
+Default to `"Pipelines as Code CI"`
 - **max-keep-days**: The number of the day to keep the PR runs in the `pipelines-as-code` namespace, see below for more details about it..